TruAlignLogin

 Threat-dominant

-Conflict triggers alarm; defensiveness and attack become default.
+Conflict triggers alarm; flooding and shutdown become frequent; pursuit ramps up.

 Tier 4